-Observe all warning messages and precautionary statements presented in section 2.3 Safety Precautions (see page 19).
+Observe all warning messages and precautionary statements presented in Safety Precautions (page 21).

-The detector is too heavy or bulky for one person alone to handle safely.
-To avoid personal injury or damage to the detector, observe the following guidelines:
+The device is too heavy or bulky for one person alone to handle safely.
+To avoid personal injury or damage to the device, observe the following guidelines:

-- Physical handling of the detector, including lifting or moving, requires a team effort of two persons. - A team effort is in particular required when lifting the detector into the system stack or when removing it. - Use the carrying handles that were shipped with the detector to move or transport the detector.
-Never move or lift the detector by the front doors.
-This will damage the doors or the detector.
+- Physical handling of the device, including lifting or moving, requires a team effort of two persons. - A team effort is in particular required when lifting the device into the system stack or when removing it. - Use the carrying handles that were shipped with the device to move or transport the device.
+Never move or lift the device by the front doors.
+This will damage the doors or the device.